-Benefits of using structure with Kids at After School
+Benefits of using a structure with Kids at After School

-After school is an important time where one should have structure to guide kids through rest of the day.
+After school care is an important time where one should have a structure to guide kids through the rest of the day.
 The kids after school are tired, exhausted and full of good or not so good experiences from the day.
-There are many reasons why I consider that structure is important in afterschool program
+There are many reasons why I consider that structure is important in after school care program.

-A schedule helps us maintain consistency in expectations for kids at after school.
+A schedule helps us maintain consistency in expectations for kids at Frisco after school care.
 With a routine, kids are more likely to stick to healthy expectations for everyone in the family, because that’s just the way we do things in our household.

 The result: a kid with healthy habits, and an after school where everything runs smoothly, everyone happier plus relieved parents.

 Importance of Structure for ADHD Kids Children with ADHD struggle with the ability to regulate themselves – to stop behaviors and also to keep their focus when there are so many distractions pulling them in different directions.
 The symptoms of ADHD lead to problems with self-control.
 As a result, children with ADHD need more external controls, regular schedules, to help to guide them in their daily routines.

 All kids benefit from routines and many children are able to structure things around themselves and develop good habits on their own.
 A structured environment is one that is organized and predictable and with the day-to-day schedule in place for your child, you are creating structure.
 When you have consistent procedures, expectations, and consequences which are tacitly understood by your child and are positively reinforced by you, the environment becomes predictable.